zuzse/Boats/README.md

 * R code - cleaning the data
 * SQL -  calculating average views of boats
 * PDF - contains ppt presentation of findings.
-* Excel tables - contains preview of raw and clean data (the full dataset contains 10 000 rows)
+* Excel tables - contains preview of raw and clean data (it is not the full dataset)

 *The graphs were made using PowerBI